solodyagin/selfupdate/cmd/selfupdatectl/README.md

 ## _selfupdatectl aws-upload myprogram targetS3Path_

 You can use `selfupdatectl aws-upload myprogram-windows-amd64 targetS3PAth` to automate signing your program and uploading to a target AWS S3 path.
 If no additional parameter are specified, it will try to read AWS information from configuration file and environment variable.
 Usually you would need to set _$AWS_S3_REGION_ and _$AWS_S3_BUCKET_ to match your need.

-## _selfupdatectl minio-upload myprogram targetS3Path_

-You can use `selfupdatectl minio-upload myprogram-windows-amd64 targetS3PAth` to automate signing your program and uploading to a target MinIO S3 path.
-If no additional parameter are specified, it will try to read MinIO information from configuration file and environment variable.
-Usually you would need to set _$MINIO_REGION_ and _$MINIO_BUCKET_ to match your need.